Jeffzzc/Jeffzzc.github.io/_posts/2021-04-15-BlackBox-Prediction-NSDI-2021.md

 ### Probabilistic Predictions

-### Summary: Implications and Takeways
+### Implications and Takeways

-- **Irreducible errors may be attributed to two common ***design techniques**: 1) the use of randomization (e.g., in load-balancing, scheduling) ; 2) the use of system optimizations in which a new mode of behavior is triggered by a threshold parameter (e.g., a promotion estimate, timeouts, a threshold on available workers).
+- **Irreducible errors may be attributed to two common design techniques**: 1) the use of randomization (e.g., in load-balancing, scheduling) ; 2) the use of system optimizations in which a new mode of behavior is triggered by a threshold parameter (e.g., a promotion estimate, timeouts, a threshold on available workers).

 - **Application modifications to eliminate sources of irreducible errors do produce a notable increase in prediction accuracy.** However, in more realistic BBC scenarios, prediction errors do remain high for certain applications due to the underlying trend being difficult to learn.